christophmschaefer/miluphcuda/material-config/CREATE-MATERIAL-CONFIG.md

 **Tillotson EoS**:

-To use the Tillotson EoS for some material, set *eos.type = 2*, and the following parameters.
+To use the Tillotson EoS for some material, set

+        eos.type = 2

+and the following parameters:

         Key                 Type    Default             Details
         _______________________________________________________